Linus4/eldritchinstinct/main.typ

   [*3*], [Freeze], [*6*], [Hide], [*9*], [Faint], [*12*], [Surrender]
 )

-#align(center, image("images/water-reptile-1600_gustave_dore_cut_fade.png", width: 66%))
+#align(center, image("images/water-reptile-1600_gustave_dore_cut_fade.png", width: 80%))

 #pagebreak()

 == Mythos Knowledge

-Mythos Knowledge represents how much your character has learned and internalized from their encounters with and studies of the Mythos.
+Mythos Knowledge (MK) represents how much your character has learned and internalized from their encounters with and studies of the Mythos.

-You may spend 5 Mythos Knowledge (MK) to re-roll one of your damage rolls or saves, unless it is a critical failure.
+You may spend 5 MK to re-roll one of your damage rolls or saves, unless it is a critical fail.

 === Mythos Knowledge Save